open-minded13/veggy/README.md

 - A vegetable recommendation system that is based on children's intake.
 - A reward system that allows children to earn points for eating vegetables and redeem rewards.

 The mobile application is developed using XCode.
-It has features such as profile creation, vegetable selection, data visualization, reward redemption, etc. The app code can be found in the "veggy's iOS app" folder.
+It has features such as profile creation, vegetable selection, data visualization, reward redemption, etc. The app code can be found in the "[**veggy's iOS app**](https://github.com/open-minded13/2023_veggy/tree/main/veggy's%20iOS%20app)" folder.

 <kbd><img src="https://github.com/open-minded13/2023_veggy/assets/52095472/fe5ccba2-bcd2-4eda-b80e-34cfa81d81ab.png" height="500px"/></kbd>

 Another part of the software is a Python script that uses FastAPI and Roboflow libraries to create a web service that analyzes images of food residuals and detects the vegetable children left in the bowl.
-The code can be found in the "veggy's APIs that connect to the ML model for vegetable recognition in the cloud service" folder.
+The code can be found in the "[**veggy's APIs that connect to the ML model for vegetable recognition in the cloud service**](https://github.com/open-minded13/2023_veggy/tree/main/veggy's%20APIs%20that%20connect%20to%20the%20ML%20model%20for%20vegetable%20recognition%20in%20the%20cloud%20service)" folder.

 The web service has two endpoints: `@app.get("/")` and `@app.get("/analyze/v2/{session_uuid}")`.